javad-sheikh/javad-sheikh/README.md

 ### Hi there 👋
-I'm Javad Sheikh, and this is my Github account.
-I have mastered python, and I am currently working on computer vision and deep learning in medical imaging.
-I also have experience working as an android developer using Java.
-I have combined my passion for AI in android software development and made some AI-powered android apps.
+I'm Javad Sheikh, and this is my GitHub account.
+I am currently working on computer vision and deep learning for maritime and mining applications, including sea ice segmentation using satellite data and mineral prospectivity mapping with advanced machine learning methods.
+My expertise also spans AI model deployment on mobile platforms and geospatial data processing.
+Explore my repositories to see projects on deep learning pipelines, remote sensing, and AI-powered Android apps.